 While the focus of the party should be fun, food and friends, it's also the host's job to keep safety in mind.
 Here are some quick tips to plan for a celebration that runs smoothly.

-High school graduates are at that age where they're curious about alcohol, and at parties it's easy for adult beverages to get into the wrong hands.
+High school graduates are at that age where they're curious about alcohol, and it's easy for adult beverages to get into the wrong hands at parties.
 If you'd like to toast with people over 21, invite them out for happy hour before or after the party.

 Sunny weather is a huge relief for graduate party hosts.
 A cloud-free day gives party guests a chance to stretch their legs and enjoy the great outdoors.
 Some people don't think about sunblock before they go party hopping, so it's a good idea to have sunscreen on hand.
 A cute table with a few bottles of skin protection lets guest know you care about their well-being.